Elliott Yamin (album): Background and development

-Yamin described his CD as "a vocally driven mix of R&B/pop crossover material with hints of blues and a few club-bangers."
+Yamin commented on the album that his "main thing was that I wanted to write some songs on this, and wanted to make sure that we got some music out to the vast fan base that I've established through Idol.
+A lot of people have been getting antsy, anticipating some music from me.
+We've really tried to focus on getting it out to the fans while not compromising any style or integrity.
+He further described the CD as "a vocally driven mix of R&B/pop crossover material with hints of blues and a few club-bangers."

 Promotion

 Previews of four songs were made available on AOL Music First Listen on February 13, 2007: pre-album promo single "Movin' On", a full version of his acclaimed cover of "A Song for You", a love song titled "You are the One", and "Find a Way".
 The radio premiere of the first official single, "Wait for You", was on March 1, 2007, on KIIS-FM.
 The song was released to online music services, including iTunes, on March 13, 2007.
 Yamin promoted the album during 2007 with a nine-month tour of clubs, small theaters and radio-station holiday shows across the United States, plus shows in Canada, the Philippines, and Malaysia.

 The album was released in Japan on May 21, 2008, by Avex Trax.
 This version was retitled Wait for You and includes "In Love with You Forever" and "Believe" as bonus tracks.
-It was certified Gold there in September 2008.
 On October 8, 2008, a Premium Edition of the album was released in Japan, including 2 more tracks: "A Whiter Shade of Pale" and "I'll Make You Dance", plus Yamin's cover of "Home", originally by Japanese singer Yusaku Kiyama, who recorded a Japanese version of "Wait for You" in return.